RYA Day Skipper Practical Sail Tips – How to Be Prepared

 Finally, we want to know what the other clients will be doing on the course.
 Ideally, it works best when all students are on the same course, but suitable mixing can take place and for the RYA Day Skipper Sail, RYA Competent Crew students do mix well.

-You will want to know where you are going to ve cruising to on your course.
+You will want to know where you are going to be cruising to on your course.
 A good course will take you to various destinations each night, perhaps with a night on anchor, on a mooring, a marina and maybe even a wharf or pier.
 Going back to the base port each night is not suitable.

 What are the timings of the course?
 As a 5 day course, the courses often start on Monday morning and finish on Friday afternoon, but some schools do offer different timings, such as splitting it across multiple weekends, so it can be useful to find one that suits you best.